 Research activity is supported by fully equipped practice facilities, electroacoustic and recording studios, as well as facilities for empirical research in the psychology of music and the transcription of fieldwork materials.

-There are many opportunities for performers within the University, including the Chamber Orchestra, Symphony Orchestra, Chamber Choir, New Music Ensemble and Wind Orchestra, as well as jazz and folk music.
+There are many opportunities for performers within the University ensembles and student-led bands and societies.
 The city of Sheffield supports numerous amateur and semi-professional choirs and orchestras.
 The department hosts regular lunchtime and evening concerts series, and beyond the University there is all manner of musical fare on offer, including the celebrated Music in the Round series at the Crucible, the Sheffield Jazz season and larger scale events held in the City Hall and Cathedral.

-The Department has a variety of sources of postgraduate funding available including fully funded PhD scholarships.
+The Department has a variety of sources of postgraduate funding available.

 For further information please visit: https://www.sheffield.ac.uk/music/phd